Interviews with Daniel Pipes

 ABC: Politically Incorrect with Bill Maher

 N.B.: The show had no title.
-I gave it this negative one to express my contempt for it.
+I gave it this negative one to express my contempt.
 Daniel Pipes

 Guests: Alec Baldwin, Maher Hathout, Daniel Pipes, Naomi Wolf